Andrei Chikatilo: Army service

 Upon completion of his two-year vocational training, Chikatilo relocated to the Urals city of Nizhny Tagil to work upon a long-term construction project.
 While living in Nizhny Tagil, he also undertook correspondence courses in engineering with the Moscow Electrotechnical Institute of Communication.
 He worked in the Urals for two years until he was drafted into the Soviet Army in 1957.
 Chikatilo performed his compulsory military service between 1957 and 1960, assigned first to serve with border guards in Central Asia, then to a KGB communications unit in East Berlin.
 Here, his work record was unblemished, and he joined the Communist Party shortly before his military service ended in 1960.

 Upon completing his service, Chikatilo returned to his native village to live with his parents, briefly working alongside them on the collective farm.
 He soon became acquainted with a young divorcée.
 Their three-month relationship ended after several unsuccessful attempts at intercourse, after which the woman innocently asked her friends for advice as to how Chikatilo might overcome his inability to maintain an erection.
 As a result, most of his peers discovered his impotence.
 In a 1993 interview regarding this incident, Chikatilo stated: "Girls were going behind my back, whispering that I was impotent.
 I was so ashamed.
 I tried to hang myself.
 My mother and some young neighbours pulled me out of the noose.
 Well, I thought no one would want such a shamed man.
 So I had to run away from there, away from my homeland."

 Move to Rostov-on-Don

-After several months, Chikatilo found a job as a communications engineer in a town located north of Rostov-on-Don.
+After several months, Chikatilo found a job as a communications engineer in the town of Rodionovo-Nesvetayskaya, twenty miles north of Rostov-on-Don.
 He relocated to the Russian SFSR in 1961, renting a small apartment close to his workplace.
-The same year, his younger sister, Tatyana, finished her schooling and moved into his apartment (his parents would relocate to the Rostov region shortly thereafter).
+The same year, his younger sister, Tatyana, finished her schooling and moved into his apartment (his parents relocated to the Rostov region shortly thereafter).
 Tatyana lived with her brother for six months before marrying a local youth and moving into her in-laws' home; she noted nothing untoward with regard to her brother's lifestyle beyond his chronic shyness around women, and resolved to help her brother find a wife and start a family.

 Marriage

-In 1963 Chikatilo married a woman named Feodosia Odnacheva, to whom he had been introduced by his younger sister.
+In 1963, Chikatilo married a woman named Feodosia Odnacheva, to whom he had been introduced by his younger sister.
 According to Chikatilo, although he was attracted to Feodosia, his marriage was effectively an arranged one which occurred barely two weeks after they had met and in which the decisive roles were played by his sister and her husband.

 Chikatilo later claimed that his marital sex life was minimal and that, after his wife understood he was unable to maintain an erection, they agreed she would conceive by him ejaculating externally and pushing his semen inside her vagina with his fingers.
 In 1965, Feodosia gave birth to a daughter, Lyudmila.
 Four years later, in 1969, a son named Yuri was born.